stonerlab/Stoner-PythonCode/_sources/UserGuide/datafile.txt

 The final two variants above, use a tuple to select the data.
 The final example makes use of the *invert* keyword argument to reverse the sense used to selkect tows.
-In both cases rows are deleted(kept for *invert*=True) if the specified column lies between the maximum and minimum values of the tuple.
+In both cases rows are deleted(kept for *invert* = True) if the specified column lies between the maximum and minimum values of the tuple.
 The test is done inclusively.
 Any length two iterable object can be used for specifying the bounds.